Translate

 XE685/861 'VL' Hunter GA.11 RN landing on runway 27 at RNAS Yeovilton.
 Transferred to the civil register as G-GAII at Exeter.

-Later, it was to be seen in a four-ship civilian team known as 'Team Viper' and then purchased by Hawker Hunter Aviation based at RAF Scampton.
+Later, it was featured in a four-ship civilian team known as 'Team Viper' and then purchased by Hawker Hunter Aviation, which is based at RAF Scampton.

 XE665/876 VL Hunter T.8C Royal Navy

 XE665/876 'VL' Hunter T.8C was initially constructed as a Hunter F.4 serving with the RAF in Germany.
-Following conversion to a T.8 at Coventry airport, it went into service with the Royal Navy at RNAS Lossiemouth, passing to Yeovilton and eventually FRADU with a dark sea grey colour scheme.
+Following its conversion to a T.8 at Coventry Airport, it entered service with the Royal Navy at RNAS Lossiemouth, then passed to Yeovilton and eventually FRADU, featuring a dark sea grey colour scheme.

 Sadly, moving to the civilian register as